aetperf/aetperf.github.io/_posts/2023-03-30-TPC-H-benchmark-of-Hyper,-DuckDB-and-Datafusion-on-Parquet-files.md

     "l_returnflag",
     "l_linestatus";
 ```

-Also, for each engine and query, we checked the number of rows returned.
+Note that we checked the number of rows returned by each query for each engine.

 ## System information